Inside No. 9: Stage productions

-China immersive stage production (2023-25)
+China immersive stage production (2023–25)

-Following the TV series' popularity in China, an immersive stage adaptation of Inside No. 9 premiered in December 2023 at the Shanghai Grand Theatre running until February 2024.
+Following the TV series' popularity in China, an immersive stage adaptation of Inside No. 9 premiered in December 2023 at the Shanghai Grand Theatre and ran until February 2024.
 The episodes performed were "Once Removed", "Séance Time" and "La Couchette" in separate spaces.
 In December 2024, the production opened in Beijing for a limited run.

 Stage/Fright (2025)

 On 3 May 2024, it was announced that Pemberton and Shearsmith would write and star in a stage adaptation of the series, called Inside No. 9 Stage/Fright, which opened at the Wyndham's Theatre in London's West End from 18 January 2025 for a limited run until 5 April, directed by Simon Evans.
 Tickets for the 85 shows were released on 8 May 2024.
-The show is also touring the UK during autumn 2025.
+Each performance featured a celebrity guest star, which included Lee Mack, Ian McKellen, David Tennant and Bob Mortimer.
+The show also toured the UK during autumn 2025, before returning to London for a final run at the Hammersmith Apollo from 2 to 6 January 2026.